eclipse-edc/Connector/docs/developer/decision-records/2023-09-07-policy-monitor/README.md

 ## Rationale

-Ongoing transfers like "streaming" one, where they actually don't get `COMPLETED`, need to be terminated whenever the `Policy` on which the parts agreed on is not valid anymore.
+Some transfer types, such as streaming never reach the `COMPLETED` state, so they need to be terminated whenever the `Policy` on which the participants agreed is not valid anymore.

 ## Approach